poiyomi/PoiyomiDocs/docs/shading/reflections-and-specular.md

 Reflections and Specular are heavily influenced by the lighting setup of the scene.
 For these features to look correct, the scene should have well-defined lighting and reflection probes.

-## Reflection Strength

-- `Type`: **Float**, Range: `0.0 - 1.0`

-How strong reflections should be across the material.
-These are blended with the base color of the material, and if a reflection mask is used, this value is multiplied with the reflection mask.

-## Specular Strength

-- `Type`: **Float**, Range: `0.0 - 1.0`

-How strong specular highlights should be across the material.
-These are blended with the base color of the material, and if a specular mask is used, this value is multiplied with the specular mask.

 ## Metallic

 - `Type`: **Float**, Range: `0.0 - 1.0`